Your health adds up to much more than just your daily activities.

-Your health is so much more than just your daily activities.
-It’s a reflection of your holistic well-being, from getting enough sleep and proper nutrition to practicing mindfulness and participating in physical activity.
+Your health is a reflection of your holistic well-being, from getting enough sleep and proper nutrition to practicing mindfulness and participating in physical activity.

-So why is it so many digital fitness products only focus on measuring performance with binary, isolated pieces of the puzzle: solely counting steps, calories, or minutes?
+So why is it so many digital fitness products only focus on measuring performance with binary, isolated pieces of the puzzle?
+Solely counting steps, calories, or minutes is no longer enough.

-When we partnered with adidas to create All Day, a product designed to empower behavior change and help people lead healthier lives, we began by asking fundamental questions about the role that technology has played in health services to date, and what could be done differently.
+When Uncorked and adidas partnered to create All Day we began by asking fundamental questions about the role technology has played in health services to date.

-All Day, available as an Android or iOS app, uses science-based models for behavioral change to encourage people to build new habits that stick.
+All Day used science-based models for behavioral change to encourage people to build new habits that stick.

-After a first wave of fitness trackers focused solely on the numerical outcome of exercise, All Day transcends initial capabilities by using nuanced analysis and modeling to form a more complete picture of the results of a healthy lifestyle.
+A first wave of fitness trackers focused solely on the numerical outcome of exercise: you either hit your goal, or you didn’t.
+All Day transcended prior work by using nuanced analysis and modeling to form a more complete picture of the results of a healthy lifestyle.

-So how is All Day different?
-The product is designed to be a personal guide to well-being, helping users explore four pillars of complete wellness: nutrition, movement, mindset, and rest.
+How was All Day different?
+We designed All Day to be a personal guide to well-being, helping users explore four pillars of complete health and wellness: nutrition, movement, mindset, and rest.

 All Day’s user experience drives towards Discoveries—quick, guided sessions—created by experts.
 Influencer participants included yoga guru Adriene Mishler, wellness chef Candice Kumai, and fitness trainer, Stephen Chuek.
 Each Discovery a user completes helps expand their knowledge and capabilities around the key pillars.